topoheal/3dqa-benchmark/README.md

 p50: **15,458 ms** · p90: **45,358 ms** · max: **450,462 ms**.
 Measured on this machine, single-process-per-shard; see `scripts/batch_lint_parallel.py` for the parallel run that produced this file.

-## Lint-only timing (no repair) — the number comparable to the curated-sample claim
+## Lint-only timing (no repair), the number comparable to the curated-sample claim

 p50: **128.6 ms** · p90: **1294.3 ms** · max: **32061.5 ms** (n=2004).
 A separately-measured 6-asset curated baseline (22k-65k faces) reported "2.7-8 ms" the same way (lint only, no dry-run repair); this row is the same measurement at full-corpus scale (median 77k faces, up to 6.1M) and is 15-45x higher at the median — do not quote the 6-asset number as general.
 See `scripts/measure_lint_timing.py`.